Brasília (footballer)

 Cristiano Pereira de Souza (born 28 July 1977), also known as Brasília, is a Brazilian former professional footballer who played as a forward.
 His previous clubs include Odra Wodzisław Śląski, Wisła Kraków, Pogoń Szczecin, Zagłębie Lubin in Poland, Belenenses, Leixões, Vitória SC in Portugal, Energie Cottbus in Germany and Olympiakos Nicosia in Cyprus.

 In the 2008 season, he moved to Ulsan Hyundai Horang-i.

 In 2008, he won South Korea's K-League and was top assistor with six assists.
-He joined Pohang Steelers in January 2009 and scored nine goals in nine games.
+He joined Pohang Steelers in January 2009.

 In January 2010, he joined Ekstraklasa club Odra Wodzislaw.